Home Page

 of the month, you shall observe the Passover,

-a feast of seven[sevens] days; unleavened bread
+a feast of seven['sevens'] days; unleavened bread

 shall be eaten.